Maxence-L/okcupidon/README.md

 Since the last big UI update (2018 I guess), no working open-source Okcupid scraper was available.
 Fear not !
 Here it comes again !

-As Okcupid is javascript-heavy and uses anti-scraping patterns, the scrapper tends to be a little bit slow (around 3k profiles scraped per 24h).
+As Okcupid is javascript-heavy and uses anti-scraping patterns, the scrapper tends to be a little bit slow (around 3k profiles per 24h).
 I'd recommend using it over a very good connection (> 5 MBps download, > 1 MBps upload) as a slow loading of the page tends to break it.

 Please note that altough it uses the pickle package, there is no .pkl file included.
 It's just for saving a loading your account's cookies in a simple and foolproof way.